firelightrpg/PilotWave/Conflicts.md

 warheads are fusion or enhanced radiation, both are hazardous to equipment, but enhanced radiation does shift +2 damage to crew, but only if it penetrates the hull.
 Particle accelerators will perforate the ship if they penetrate the armor.

+#### Boarding and EVA Phase

+If the ships are adjacent, ships may engage in boarding actions or EVA.
+This may shift to Personal Combat.